-minimising their environmental footprint throughout their entire life cycle keeping our materials in use within and beyond our factories We want to use our unique position as a global material supplier to help transform the industry from within.
+minimising their environmental footprint throughout their entire life cycle Zero waste to landfill keeping our materials in use within and beyond our factories We want to use our unique position as a global material supplier to help transform the industry from within.
 Working with industry experts across the value chain, we want to develop a regenerative approach to materials and inspire new ways of living.